 GST tax credits for business expenses

 When you buy something for your business, you’re usually charged GST.
 If you’re registered for GST, you can claim that back.
 You do this by claiming a GST tax credit when lodging your business activity statement (BAS).
-The ATO will balance those credits against the GST you owe when working out your refund or bill.
+The ATO will balance those credits against the GST you owe when working out your refund or bill (learn more in working out your GST).

 When expenses are split between business and home